Hungary for a new adventure – The historical appetizer – part 3

 division-ofa-h-compromise-1867

-(Austria controlled the pink regions on the map, Hungary the yellow, while the (I hope) familiar triangle of Bosnia and Herzegovina was jointly administered.)
+(Austria controlled the pink regions on the map above, Hungary the yellow, while the (I hope) familiar triangle of Bosnia and Herzegovina was jointly administered.)
 There was also to be a “dual monarchy” that consisted of the emperor-king, and common ministers of foreign affairs, defense, and finance.
 However, all of the latter were in Vienna with the Austrian king retaining royal privileges.
 The end result was a considerable reduction in Hungarian sovereignty and autonomy even in comparison with the pre-1848 status quo.

 As I noted above, one of the ongoing sources of regional trouble sprung from the differing treatment of ethnic minorities within the two kingdoms.
 Perhaps because many Hungarians felt they had been coerced into accepting the Compromise, the government in Buda took a much more aggressive stance toward its minorities than was the case in Vienna.
 Several ethnic minorities, particularly Slovaks, Romanians, and Slavs faced intense pressure of Magyarization creating several nationalist and pan-nationalist movements within the kingdom.